-- When you have installed and configured the permissioning software, start the Demo Permissioning DataSource (see Caplin Xaqua: How To Create A Permissioning DataSource) and Liberator server. - Now open your browser and navigate to the Liberator status page at where berator.host> is the hostname and berator.http.port> the Liberator port number that you specified when you installed Caplin Xaqua.
+When you have installed and configured the permissioning software, start the Demo Permissioning DataSource (see Caplin Xaqua: How To Create A Permissioning DataSource) and Liberator server.
+Now open your browser and navigate to the Liberator status page at http://<liberator.host>:<liberator.http.port>/status where <liberator.host> is the hostname and <liberator.http.port> the Liberator port number that you specified when you installed Caplin Xaqua.